Most dilators sets are PRETTY pricey!

 On the other hand…

-Since dilators can also be used for trigger point release, it’s important that they are firm enough to be able to effectively apply pressure to your pelvic floor muscles.
+Since dilators are meant to create some resistance against your pelvic floor muscles (and can also be used for trigger point release), it’s important that they are firm enough to be able to effectively apply pressure.

 In other words, you can’t put pressure on a tomato using a feather!